fmpizzi/gre_practice/README.md

 This code provides random exercises on:

-*Multiplication Exercise:* Generates two random integers and asks the user to calculate their product.
+#Multiplication:# Generates two random integers and asks the user to calculate their product.

 Addition Exercise: Generates multiple random integers and asks the user to calculate their sum.